ArjanteMarvelde/uSDR-pico/README.md

 # uSDR-pico
 This Git repository contains a Micro-SDR implementation, based on a RP2040 Pi Pico.
 The project is highly experimental, foremost intended to investigate how the Pico HW and SDK work with an application like this.
 Also it is a platform to experiment with digital signal processing techniques.
-The repo contains the code for an experimental implementation of the control and signal processing for a QSD/QSE based transceiver.
+The repository contains the code for an experimental implementation of the control and signal processing for a QSD/QSE based transceiver.
 Furthermore, the repository contains the electronic design of some modules that cover the mixing, filtering and RF amplification.

-The ZIP files contain a consistent package, but the latest code is in the files in the main directory.
+The ZIP files contain a consistent package, but the latest code with all the bug fixes and some new features is in the files in the main directory.
-The V3.00 package contains two signal processing engines, selectable with a compile switch in dsp.h.
-The first engine is the old time domain processor, more or less as in V2, and the second engine is a new FFT based processor.
+The V3.00 package contains *two signal processing engines*, selectable with a compile switch in dsp.h.
+The first engine is the old time domain processor, more or less as in V2, and the second engine is a new FFT-based processor.
 For a more detailed description of the software and the hardware, please refer to the elaborate documentation.

 The platform used is a Pi Pico module with an RP2040 processor.
 This processor has dual cores, running default at 125MHz each, and a very configurable I/O which eases the HW design.
 The platform can be overclocked, but some functions seem to become unstable when pushed too far.